CodySchaaf/Blog-Archive/_posts/2015-09-28-button-loaders.markdown

 it will add the `ng-hide-add-active` and `ng-hide` classes.
 Once these classes are applied it will wait for the above stored time until it removes the element from view by removing the ng-animate class which was blocking the affects of ng-hide.
 It does this because it assumes the applied animation or transition is meant to transition the element out of view.
-Typically this is exactly what we want, but for this use case we don't want to element to remain in the view for an extra .8 seconds, so we override it.
+Typically this is exactly what we want, but for this use case we don't want the element to remain in view for an extra .8 seconds, so we override it to 0 seconds before angular does its check.

 For the `btn-busy-text` class we need to override the default `ng-hide` styles.
 The default styles apply a `display: none !important` and would cause the element to disappear and collapse the button.
-We want it to remain a block even when hidden so we add `display: block !important;`
+We want it to remain a block level element even when hidden so we add `display: block !important;`
-Note the important which is required to override Angular's important.
+Note the `!important` which is required to override Angular's `!important`.
 We also give it an opacity of 0 so that it appears hidden.

-Then we give the `busy-container` an absolute position right on top of the btn-busy-text content.
+Then we give the `busy-container` an absolute position.
 Then we position it and give it a full width so it appears centered.

-I have also added a default height and width, as well as a larger version, these will be specific to your sites button dimensions.
+I have also added a default height and width, as well as a larger version, these will be specific to your site's button dimensions.

 ```scss